vestalux/sljekyll/_events/brandon-2016-08-22-the-big-scrumdiddlyumptious-lunch-party.md

 name: "The Big Scrumdiddlyumptious Lunch Party"
 location: brandon-library
 location-text: Brandon Library
-event-start-date: 2016-08-18
+event-start-date: 2016-08-22
 event-start-time: 1200
 event-end-time: 1400
 breadcrumb: y
 ---
 An afternoon of fun, games, stories and food and drink inspired by Roald Dahl.
-Food and drink provided by the Friends of Brandon Library for sale.

-A free event for ages 4–10.
+An event for ages 4–10.

 Limited spaces so book in advance.
+Tickets &pound;2 per person, includes food and drinks.